alexwlchan/alexwlchan.net/src/projects.md

 For my day job, I help to build digital services at <a href="https://wellcomecollection.org/">Wellcome Collection</a>, to help people discover and use the collections.
 My particular interest is in digital preservation, and I enjoy the future-proofing that involves.
-Sometimes it's designing a storage repository that doesn't rely on a single software stack, sometimes it's writing code with enough comments to make sense to future developers.
+Sometimes it's designing a storage repository that doesn't rely on the continued existence of a given software stack, sometimes it's writing code with enough comments to make sense to future developers.

 Outside work, I try to do stuff that's fun, stuff that doesn't have any practical purpose.
 If it's colourful, pretty, or whimsical, I'm there.
-That could be [software](#fun-stuff), or [short stories](https://archiveofourown.org/users/alexwlchan/pseuds/alexwlchan), or [stitching](https://mobile.twitter.com/alexwlchan/status/1375920499717464071).
+That could be [software](#fun-stuff), or [short stories](https://archiveofourown.org/users/alexwlchan/pseuds/alexwlchan), or [stitching](https://twitter.com/alexwlchan/status/1375920499717464071).
+I used to contribute to open-source Python projects, but I've mostly stopped – these days, I try to minimise the free time I spend coding.

 I love sharing what I've learnt.
 I've had some great teaching, and my blog posts and conference talks are how I pay that favour forward.